rupertwh/bmplib/API-full.md

 bmplib reads the file header and checks validity.
 Possible return values are:
 - `BMP_RESULT_OK`: All is good, you can proceed to read the file.
 - `BMP_INSANE`: The file is valid, but huge.
-The default limit is 500MB.
+The default limit is 500MB (relevant is the required buffer size to hold the complete image, not the file size.
 If you want to read the file anyway, use `bmpread_set_insanity_limit()` to increase the allowed file size.
-Otherwise, `bmpread_load_image()` will refuse to load the image.(You can build the library with a different default limit, using the meson option '-Dinsanity_limit_mb=nnn')
+  Otherwise, `bmpread_load_image()` will refuse to load the image.
+(You can build the library with a different default limit, using the meson option '-Dinsanity_limit_mb=nnn')
 - `BMP_RESULT_PNG` / `BMP_RESULT_JPEG`: It's not really a BMP file, but a
   wrapped PNG or JPEG.
 The file pointer is left in the correct state to be passed on to e.g. libpng or libjpeg.